Low season: two words that will make even the most established hostel owners shiver in their boots.

 Obviously Google won’t wait for an introduction to get to know all of the ins and outs of your site, but it will allow you to make an introduction to all of those Googlers out there.

-All you need to do is list your hostel on Google My Business.
+All you need to do is list your hostel on Google My Business(opens in a new tab).
 That way your hostel will be listed when people are searching for hostels in your area.
-Not only will viewers be able to find your hostel site’s URL, but they will also be able to see other relevant contact information about your hostel as shown in the image below:
+Not only will viewers be able to find your hostel site’s URL, but they will also be able to see other relevant contact information about your hostel.

 Pro-tip: To generate some serious buzz for your hostel, make sure to get at least five happy backpackers to write you a review on Google.